 Investments carry risks, including possible loss of principal.
 Portfolios investing in bonds have the same interest rate, inflation, and credit risks that are associated with the underlying bonds.
 The value of bonds will fluctuate relative to changes in interest rates, decreasing when interest rates rise.
 This effect is more pronounced for longer-term bonds.
 Unlike bonds, bond funds have ongoing fees and expenses.
 Investments in lower rated and unrated bonds may be more sensitive to default, downgrades, and market volatility; these investments may also be less liquid than higher rated bonds.
 Investments in derivatives are subject to the risks associated with the securities or other assets underlying the pool of securities, including illiquidity and difficulty in valuation.
 Investments in equity securities are subject to additional risks, such as greater market fluctuations.
 Additional risks may be associated with investments outside the United States, especially in emerging markets, including currency fluctuations, illiquidity, volatility, and political and economic risks.
 Investments in the Fund are not FDIC insured, nor are they bank deposits or guaranteed by a bank or any other entity.

 Credit quality ratings for Thornburg’s global fixed income portfolios used ratings from Moody’s Investors Service.
-Where Moody’s ratings are not available, we have used Standard & Poor’s ratings.
+Where Moody’s ratings are not available, we have used S&P Global Ratings.
 Where neither rating is available, we have used ratings from other nationally recognized statistical rating organizations (NRSROs).

 A bond credit rating assesses the financial ability of a debt issuer to make timely payments of principal and interest.
 Ratings of AAA (the highest), AA, A, and BBB are investment-grade quality.
 Ratings of BB, B, CCC, CC, C and D (the lowest) are considered below investment grade, speculative grade, or junk bonds.